Zach Wood: New Orleans Saints

 In 2017, the New Orleans Saints couldn't find a potential candidate for the long snapper job during training camp.
 On August 28, the Saints obtained Jon Dorenbos from the Philadelphia Eagles in exchange for a seventh-round draft pick (not exercised).
 On September 7, it was revealed that Dorenbos was diagnosed with an aortic aneurysm, which required immediate heart surgery.
 He was placed on the non-football illness list the same day, and released with an injury settlement on September 9, before announcing his retirement.
-On September 9, Wood was signed by the New Orleans Saints, after a last minute tryout that included four other players.
+On September 9, Wood was signed by the Saints, after a last minute tryout that included four other players.
 He successfully became the team's long snapper for all punts and placekicks during the season.

 On February 20, 2018, he was re-signed to a one-year contract.
 On February 11, 2019, he was re-signed to a one-year contract.
 On March 23, 2020, Wood signed a four-year contract with the Saints.
 He was placed on the reserve/COVID-19 list by the team on August 6, 2020, and activated from the list three days later.

+On July 28, 2023, Wood signed a four-year contract extension with the Saints.
+In the 2023 season, he appeared in all 17 games.